What Does a Technical Product Owner Do?

 The technical product owner manages the technical aspects of the product development.
 Not all product owners are technically sound and don’t have the necessary technical skills because a product owner is responsible for backlog management and maximizing product value.
 Neither of these two implies the need to have deep knowledge of technical skills.
-For that reason, some product owners need a technical resource to deal with technicalities of the development process.
+For that reason, some product owners need a technical resource to deal with the technicalities of the development process.

 For that reason, technical product owners are the ones who manage the technical side of things during product development.
 From this perspective, a technical product owner owns a component or a feature of a product and not the entire product.
 A component/feature owner owns one or more components or features of the product and is responsible for maximizing its value:

 Since feature and component owners work closely with development teams, they're usually more technical than the product owner.

 There could be one or more technical product owners that work closely with the product owner and the development team.
-He/she acts as the bridge between the development team and product owner.
+They act as the bridge between the development team and the product owner.